Board of Directors

 John lives in Lakeville, Minnesota, with his lovely wife, Leah.
 They have two children, Nick, who lives in Minneapolis and Mira who is still in school.
 John’s family brings him great joy and were an oasis of stability during his law enforcement career.
 Christ is at the center of all and John is committed to helping others find rest and solace in Him.

 Nate Harder is the director of Protectors' Peak.
 He has served in law enforcement for over two decades holding positions as a police officer, field training officer, police trainer, detective, SWAT team member and leader, SWAT commander, Street Crimes officer, and his current position of Chief of Police.
-He is a former Marine and has been married to his wife, Becky, for twenty three years.
+He is a former Marine and has been married to his wife, Becky, for twenty four years.
 Nate has been blessed with four beautiful daughters who bring him joy.
 Nate's vision and passion is serving our servants and connecting them to Jesus Christ through solace, rest, and the beauty of creation.

 Becky Harder is the co-founder and associate director of Protectors' Peak.
 Her previous job experience involved working with children and families as an elementary and preschool teacher, children's pastor, coordinator of a parent mentor program, and currently as the executive director of a youth mentoring program.
 Becky's most cherished and treasured time was being a stay at home mom and taking care of her four daughters.
-She has been married to her husband Nate for twenty three wonderful years.
+She has been married to her husband Nate for twenty four wonderful years.
 She understands the challenges and joys of being a law enforcement family and all that it entails.
 Her passion is to see God move in the lives of those who are hurting and are ready to receive His healing, grace, and love.

 Brett Westbrook is a Minnesota native who loves to say that he once lived in Texas.
 Brett graduated from Bethel University where he met Nate Harder and Becky (Mott) Harder and they formed a friendship beginning in 1992.